Tips and recommendations for user-defined functions

 Now macros are not only shorter, but also easier to read (the function name says what the function does).
 Also, if you ever want to enhance the code that gets filename extension, you don't have to do it in all macros.

 Below is shown how the function is called and executed.
 Red lines - execution flow direction.
 Green lines - passing and returning values.
-The second argument is declared as reference (&), therefore the function receives address of variable e and can modify its value.
+The second parameter is declared as reference (&), therefore the function receives address of variable e and can modify its value.

 Here is an example of code at the beginning of a function: